 - radial engines required less sophisticated cooling than in-line engines with their pipes and radiators, and thus were more sturdy in battle;

-Tank also knew that overseas air forces such as that of the US Navy was using radials.
-The RLM took some convincing, but Tank afterwards denied that it was a "hard sell."
+Kurt Tank also knew that overseas air forces such as that of the US Navy were using radial engines.
+The RLM took some convincing, but Tank afterward denied that it was a "hard sell."

-While the Fw 190 design was superb, the real key to its success, as with any World War II fighter, was the engine.
+The Fw-190 DWhile the Focke-Wulf Fw-190 design was superb, the real key to its success, as with any World War II fighter, was the engine.
 Kurt Tank defied convention by trying a huge Junkers Jumo 213A V-12 engine in the Fw 190 airframe, and it worked spectacularly.
 The new version was much faster than the Fw 190 A series, as the engine could generate a phenomenal 2,240 hp when called upon.
 The Jumo engines were very long and created a noticeable elongation of the front of the plane, so the Fw 190 D series became known as the "Long-nosed Doras."

 |A late-war Fw 190 equipped for serious tank-busting.|

 |The Fw 190 cockpit.|